Common HDI Issues

 To insure that blind vias are properly desmeared and deashed (if laser drilled), we utilize a two-step desmear process.
 This process first requires that the panels be submitted to a plasma conditioning process in our Plasma System.
 We then process through a chemical desmear that has been optimized for micro- and blind vias.
 This line has been outfitted with long-stroke agitation and flight bar vibration to enhance fluid movement and prevent air bubble entrapment.

 Further, our copper plating lines have been outfitted with long-stroke agitation and flight bar vibration to enhance fluid movement and prevent air bubble entrapment.
-By 2015, we expect to have installed Reverse Pulse Plating in our facility to plate even the most aggressive designs, and also to copper fill these so that your blind vias can also be used as via-in-pad technology.
+We have installed Reverse Pulse Plating in our facility to plate even the most aggressive designs as well as to copper fill these so that your blind vias can also be used as via-in-pad technology.

 We have modified the dynamic tooling systems we use to register rigid-flex buildups for use with thin core rigid (and flexible) applications typically found with HDI buildups.
 The multiple tooling hole and registration options at layup, drill, and image allow us to hold optimal registration even with buildups that require 4 or more lamination cycles.